 Often, your child will lose her appetite, and she might even feel sick or vomit.
 Your child might be miserable or irritable.

-The actual symptoms will vary from child to child, and from illness to illness.
-Usually the symptoms will last anywhere from a few days to a week or more.
+Cold symptoms usually last anywhere from a few days to a week or more.
 Your child will usually recover fully without any problems.

 Very occasionally there are complications, such as ear infection, laryngitis, croup, or a lower respiratory tract infection, such as bronchiolitis or pneumonia.
-These are relatively uncommon illnesses compared to the uncomplicated cold, which is widespread.
+These are relatively uncommon illnesses compared to the uncomplicated cold.

-Almost all colds get better without treatment.
-The best you can do is use the methods described below, in Treatment.
+Almost all colds get better by themselves.
+The best thing to do is treat the symptoms.

 - won’t drink fluids